When it comes to fundraising for your school, figuring out the best ways to get your supporters excited can be tough.

 Matching gifts programs are a form of corporate giving program in which an employer agrees to match their employees’ charitable donations.
 While these programs benefit your school, your supporters, and their companies, $6-$10 billion in donations goes unmatched each year simply because people are unaware that their company has a matching gifts program in place.

-Luckily, there’s an easy way for your school to boost matching gift revenue to your next fundraising campaign.
-Simply invest in the right matching gifts software and add a branded matching gifts database to your school’s website.
+Luckily, there’s an easy way for your school to boost matching gift revenue for your next fundraising campaign.
+Simply invest in matching gifts tools like Double the Donation or HEPdata and add a branded matching gifts database to your school’s website.

 Then, you can promote matching gifts to your school’s community in newsletters, email blasts, and even at fundraising events.
-Your supporters will love to learn there’s a way to get more from their gifts, and that might even be the push they need to give more often!
+Your supporters will appreciate that there’s a way to get more from their gifts, and that might even be the push they need to give more often!

 Now, here’s a fundraising idea you’ve probably heard of before if you haven’t yet implemented it at your school: discount card fundraisers.

 Discount card fundraisers are a smart way to make giving back to your school a no-brainer for members of your community.
 Individuals can purchase discount cards with coupons to local businesses.
-These cards may be worth hundreds of dollars saved for your donors!
+These cards may help save your donors hundreds of dollars!

 Your school can sell cards that cost $10, $15, or $20 and feature a customized set of local businesses.
 The deals offered on these cards last up to a year, so your school’s supporters will have plenty of time to get the most value from their purchase.

-Even better, since these cards are so popular, your school can expect that for each volunteer you have sign up to sell discount cards, they’ll yield 5-10 cards sold.
+Even better, since these cards are so popular, your school can expect that for each volunteer that signs up to sell discount cards, they’ll yield 5-10 cards sold.
 That’s a gigantic return on your investment and it means you’ll reach your fundraising goals even quicker!